EndPointCorp/end-point-blog/2015/02/18/testing-your-chef-repo-pull-requests.html.md

 **What didn’t work for us and why**

-- [kitchen-vagrant ](https://github.com/test-kitchen/kitchen-vagrant) — because it didn’t play well with Jenkins (or JVM itself) and didn’t know how to use advanced Vagrant features for specifying multiple networking options, interfaces and drivers.
+- [kitchen-vagrant ](https://github.com/test-kitchen/kitchen-vagrant)—​because it didn’t play well with Jenkins (or JVM itself) and didn’t know how to use advanced Vagrant features for specifying multiple networking options, interfaces and drivers.
 However it supports using your own [Vagrantfile.erb](https://github.com/test-kitchen/kitchen-vagrant/blob/master/templates/Vagrantfile.erb)
 - We’ve had some doubts about keeping all the cookbooks, environments and node definitions in one repo because chef-server/chef-client tests can only test your stuff if it’s uploaded to the Chef server, but **chef-zero** came in handy

 #### The code